 Yes, that is me in the photo, with my hubby.
 If you are a senior citizen, I hope you, too, take time to yuck it up!
-Fun and play help us keep healthy.
+Fun and play help us keep healthy; help us with resilient aging.
 Yet growing older has another side.

 In the last couple of years, I was introduced to eyesight challenges, hearing issues, arthritis, and high blood pressure.
 My aging process included getting an eye lift so I can do a proper shoulder check while driving.
 My hearing aids have allowed the television volume to go from 59 to 19.
 Physiotherapy has helped the ache in my arthritic knee.
 These merely describe efforts to deal with the wear and tear on my body.

 Here are some more indicators of the aging process.
 The newspaper’s obituaries note dates closer to my birth year.
 Attending funerals have increased.
 My hubby’s prostate cancer is back.
-Humor masks my forgetfulness frustration.
+Humor masks my feeling of frustration at how often I deal with forgetfulness.
 It is bittersweet to hear our grand-daughter giggle, “Look boys!
 There’s Great-Grandma Pat.
 Isn’t she cute?”

 Regardless of the cliches such as Age is just a number, some days I find myself muttering

 Getting older is not much fun!
 Aging is not for sissies, and I am ready for a nap!

 I wonder about slowing down.
 Then, comes a half day of mentoring an emerging speaker.
 I come alive.
 I feel energized.
 I forget about my discomfort, my poor me song, and my age.
 No matter what our age, we are at a choice point.
 We can embrace resilient aging!

 Aging Process Choices

 - Continue to do what you think you SHOULD do or begin doing activities that energize, excite you and are high priority values?

 - Fuss about your neck, or stick out your neck to take a risk?